OmkarKirpan/pptxTrans/memory-bank/activeContext.md

   - Added proper navigation integration through dashboard header

 ## 3. Next Immediate Steps
-1. **Implement Store Persistence:**
-   - Add `zustand/middleware/persist` to enable offline support
-   - Configure persistence for critical slices (session, slides, edit buffers)
-   - Implement custom storage adapters for different environments
-   - Add migration strategies for handling state schema changes

-2. **Complete Component Integration:**
+1. **Complete Component Integration with Enhanced Store:**
-   - Update `UploadWizard` to use session and slides slices
-   - Update dashboard components to use session state
+   - Update remaining components to use the real-time synchronized store
+   - Implement proper error handling and recovery in all components
+   - Add visual feedback for synchronization status in more components
+   - Test real-time synchronization with multiple users

+2. **Enhance Comment System with Real-time Updates:**
+   - Apply the same real-time synchronization pattern to comments
+   - Implement optimistic updates for comment creation and editing
+   - Add notifications for new comments using real-time channels
+   - Test comment system with multiple concurrent users

+3. **Add Advanced Editing Features:**
    - Implement a more robust text editing interface using edit buffers state
-   - Update all remaining components still using local state

-3. **Add Real-time Synchronization:**
-   - Integrate Supabase real-time subscriptions with the store
-   - Implement optimistic updates with server validation
-   - Add conflict resolution for concurrent edits
+   - Add undo/redo functionality leveraging persisted edit history
-   - Implement queue system for offline changes
+   - Implement batch operations for multiple shape editing
+   - Add keyboard shortcuts for common editing operations

 4. **Resolve LibreOffice SVG Generation Issues on Windows:**
    - Debug the LibreOffice command-line arguments for better output